 ONGOING PROJECT SINCE 2011

-In 2011 HopeNow for the first time got a contract with the Department of Social Affairs (today under the Ministry of Foreign Affairs) and therefore got a mandate to do outreach in the streets, in prisons and asylum centers.
+In 2011 HopeNow made a contract with the Department for Gender Equality under the Ministry of Environment and Food and therefore got a mandate to do outreach in the streets, in prisons and asylum centers.
 Ever since 2011 HopeNow has been and still is an ongoing and respected partner under The Danish Actio Pplan to combat Human Trafficking.
 The projects are each running for a period of three years, which means that HopeNow right now is in the midst of the third project period.

 The aim is now as it was back in the beginning to find and identify persons, who are/have been victims of human trafficking to ensure that the target group has correct information and knows about the help and support given to them by the Danish State.
 In the current contract running from 2019-2021 it is stated that HopeNow is obliged to a greater focus on male victims.